How to make Instant Pot Chickpeas- no soaking required! Cooking your chickpeas from scratch will save you money and tastes so much better than canned.

 - Add to the Instant Pot with all remaining ingredients

-- Cook on manual high pressure for 40 minutes (no soak) or 10 minutes (soaked).
+- Cook on high pressure for 35 minutes.

 - Cool completely and store.